All Episodes

 You bet.

-They specifically talked about uh it was a pretty lengthy article about how Romney is going to have a harsher tone during the next stretch of the campaign.
+In Sunday's paper in the New York Times, I'm not sure if you saw, but it was on the front page, they specifically talked about, it was a pretty lengthy article about how Romney is going to have a harsher tone during the next stretch of the campaign.

-I think everything in the in the drive-by media is intended to intimidate Republicans into shutting up.
+I think everything in the drive-by media is intended to intimidate Republicans into shutting up.

-I think all these charges of racism, uh all these uh stories about Romney adopting a harsher tone that are accompanied by a warning, you'd better not do that.
+I think all these charges of racism, all these stories about Romney adopting a harsher tone that are accompanied by a warning, you'd better not do that.

 Look how likable Obama is.